Stv-X/NSIcon/README.md

 NSAsyncIcon(bundleIdentifier: "com.apple.iwork.pages")
 ```

-When using `appName` as an initialization parameter, you can set your preferences for iOS app or macOS app to decide the results you receive.
+When using `appName` as an initialization parameter, you can set your preferences for iOS, macOS, watchOS or visionOS app to decide the results you receive.
 The default is `.macOS`.

 ```swift
 NSAsyncIcon("Pages", for: .iOS)
 ```

 iOS app icons and a few of macOS app icons present in a opaque square shape.
 Therefore, consider whether to add a rounded rectangle mask to it.
 The default is `false`.

+> Note: `NSAsyncIcon` will check if this icon contains transparent pixels.
+If so, the mask will not be added to the view.

 ```swift
 NSAsyncIcon("Pages", for: .iOS, addMask: true)